TheSignPainter98/shunt/docs/src/reference-materials/quicktype-notation/atomic-types.md

 ## Never type -- `!` {#never}

 The never type represents a value which can never exist.
-This is typically only useful to represent functions which never return.
+This is typically only useful to represent [functions][functions] which never return.
 E.g. a function which accepts no arguments and which either loops forever or kills the program implements `() -> !`.

+[functions]: ./composite-types.md#functions-and-methods